PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Experiments

 \section{Experiments}

-We examine how the mechanical design of the PLATO Hand shapes contact interaction.
-Using the PLATO Hand mounted on a 7-DoF robotic manipulator~\cite{a2025_roboligent}, we evaluate three aspects: (1) pinching stability across object geometries, (2) contact force observability through texture sensing and proprioceptive feedback, and (3) performance in contact-rich manipulation tasks involving thin or delicate objects.
-Together, these experiments demonstrate how interaction behaviors emerging from fingertip mechanics support effective manipulation.
+We evaluate how the mechanical design of the PLATO Hand shapes contact behavior during manipulation.
+Using the PLATO Hand mounted on a Roboligent Optimo 7-DoF robotic manipulator, we investigate three aspects: (1) pinch stability across object geometries, (2) transmission and estimation of contact-induced force variations, and (3) performance in contact-rich manipulation tasks.